yytdfc/CB/README.md

 # Amazon Bedrock nodes for ComfyUI

-Amazon Bedrock is a fully managed service that offers a choice of high-performing foundation models (FMs) from leading AI companies.
+[__*Amazon Bedrock*__](https://aws.amazon.com/bedrock/) is a fully managed service that offers a choice of high-performing foundation models (FMs) from leading AI companies.
 This repo is the ComfyUI nodes for Bedrock service.
-You could invoke the foundation model in your ComfyUI pipeline.
+You could invoke foundation models in your ComfyUI pipeline.

 ## Installation
 Clone this repository to your ComfyUI `custom_nodes` directory: